Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/2d-pixelperfect.md

 ### Reference Resolution

 This is the original resolution your Assets are designed for.
-Scaling up Scenes and Assets from this resolution preserves your pixel art cleanly at higher resolutions.
+Scaling up scenes and assets from this resolution preserves your pixel art cleanly at higher resolutions.

 ### Grid Snapping options

 #### Upscale Render Texture

-By default, the Scene is rendered at the pixel perfect resolution closest to the full screen resolution.
+By default, the scene is rendered at the pixel perfect resolution closest to the full screen resolution.

-Enable this option to have the Scene rendered to a temporary texture set as close as possible to the **Reference Resolution**, while maintaining the full screen aspect ratio.
+Enable this option to have the scene rendered to a temporary texture set as close as possible to the **Reference Resolution**, while maintaining the full screen aspect ratio.
 This temporary texture is then upscaled to fit the entire screen.

 ![Box examples](Images/2D/2D_Pix_image_8.png)